S-Nakamur-a/configer/README.md

 This is a configuration management tool for Python projects.

-It is an unavoidable problem that your editor does not complement variable names and predict their types when loading setting values ​​from YAML files.
+It is an unavoidable problem that your editor does not complement variable names and predict their types when you load setting values ​​from YAML files.

 This tool provides a converter from your YAML files to python files with type annotations.